 If a UICC connected to a modem (e.g. a USB modem providing access to mobile networks for a PC) uses CAT, some CAT facilities can be provided by the modem itself, whereas other facilities can be implemented in the entity connected to the modem (Connected Entity).
-A mechanism is defined in TS 127 007 [5] to transport the CAT commands to the Connected Entity and responses and events from the Connected Entity to the modem and to the UICC over the modem AT interface.
-Responses and envelopes as well as the entity's profile are also defined in this specification.
-In addition this data exchange with the connected entity may be encrypted and/or authenticated.
+A mechanism is defined in TS 127 007 [5] to transport the CAT commands to the Connected Entity and responses and events from the Connected Entity to the modem and to the UICC over the modem interface using AT commands.
+The handling of the profiles of the modem and the Connected Entity are also defined in this specification.